-A. immediately take control of all public school funds under the control of the local school board or governing body of a charter school acting as a board of finance; .161149.1
+immediately take control of all public school funds under the control of the local school board or governing body of a charter school acting as a board of finance; .159846.1

-B. immediately have an audit made of all funds under the control of the local school board or governing body of a charter school acting as a board of finance and charge the cost of the audit to the school district or charter school; C. act as a fiscal agent for the school district or charter school and take any action necessary to conform the

-- charter school and take any action necessary to conform the fiscal management of funds of the school district or charter school to the requirements of law and good accounting practices; - D. report any violations of the law to the proper law enforcement officers; - E. act as fiscal agent for the school district or charter school until [he] the department determines that the local school board or governing body of a charter school is capable of acting as a board of finance or until [he] the department determines that the county treasurer should act as fiscal agent for the school district [and] or charter school; - of a charter school in writing of [his] the department's determination as to who is to act as board of finance or fiscal agent for the school district or charter school and also inform the county treasurer in writing if [he] it determines that the county treasurer should act as fiscal agent for the school district or charter school; and - G. consider commencing proceedings before the .161149.1 commission to suspend, revoke or refuse to renew the charter of the charter school in the case of a charter school that has engaged in serious or repeated mismanagement, improper recording or improper reporting of public school funds under its control."
+- В. immediately have an audit made of all funds under the control of the local school board or governing body of a charter school acting as a board of finance and charge the cost of the audit to the school district or charter school; - act as a fiscal agent for the school district or charter school and take any action necessary to conform the fiscal management of funds of the school district or charter school to the requirements of law and good accounting practices; - report any violations of the law to the proper D. law enforcement officers; - act as fiscal agent for the school district or charter school until [he] the department determines that the local school board or governing body of a charter school is capable of acting as a board of finance or until [he] the department determines that the county treasurer should act as fiscal agent for the school district [and] or charter school; - inform the local school board or governing body of a charter school in writing of [his] the department's determination as to who is to act as board of finance or fiscal agent for the school district or charter school and also inform the county treasurer in writing if [he] it determines that the county treasurer should act as fiscal agent for the school district or charter school; and - G. consider commencing proceedings before the .159846.1 commission to suspend, revoke or refuse to renew the charter of the charter school in the case of a charter school that has engaged in serious or repeated mismanagement, improper recording or improper reporting of public school funds under its control."